rurubound/arduino-shock-collar/README.txt

-Some experimentation suggests this is to do with receivers not "locking" onto the incoming signal until they have had signal for some time to lock to and this period of positive signal needs to run for longer than the normal start flag.
+Some experimentation suggests this is to do with receivers not "locking" onto the incoming signal until they have had signal for some time to lock to, and this period of positive signal needs to run for longer than the normal start flag.
 This trait appears to be shared by both the actual collars' receivers and the receiver modules that come with the transmitter modules.
 Thus sending these extra flags makes this code more